 CategoryRice & Noodles

-This is perhaps the most requested recipe on Nyonya Cooking.
+Cooking Curry Laksa begins with the broth and then the Laksa paste.
+Those are the most important component to making a good bowl of Curry Laksa.
+Curry Laksa is perhaps the most requested recipe on Nyonya Cooking.
 I have created this special tempting curry noodles with a mixture of spices befitting the dish.
 No doubt, the preparations may seem complicated but you would be encouraged with the result.
 Trust me, you would love to have this captivating dish over and over again.
-If you have not tried a bowl of curry noodles before, you are missing out.
+If you have not tried a Curry Laksa noodles before, you are missing out.
 Do not feel demotivated when you see the long list of ingredients and the tedious steps in the preparation.
-You can always prepare a bigger portion of the laksa paste and freeze it for later use.
-That would really comes in handy whenever you feel the urge to have some curry noodles.
+You can always prepare a bigger portion of the laksa paste and the Curry Laksa paste can be frozen for later use.
+That will come in handy whenever you feel the urge to have some curry noodles.
 The broth which uses chicken bones and prawn shells as a base has a subtle sweetness and when infused with the spices makes this laksa really delicious!
 Most of the ingredients can be widely found at the Asian grocer.
 However, it might be difficult to get the Vietnamese coriander (also known as Vietnamese cilantro, Vietnamese mint and Cambodian mint).
 If you are unable to find it, just skip it.
 I have read that it could be substituted with an equal amount of mint and cilantro but it would not work in this dish.
 All the herbs and spices need to be throughly infused together to get that tantalizing taste that nyonya laksa is known for.
 Have fun trying this.
 Whether it is for breakfast, lunch or dinner, there is no stopping you from enjoying a bowl of 'Nyonya Laksa'.

 - 20 grams shrimps (dried)